 Despite the high risk, ID theft services company CyberScout says nearly 60 percent of Americans aren’t phased by the idea of tax fraud.
-The survey also says that with so many identities stolen last year, the possibility is open for $4 billion of fraud.
+With so many identities stolen last year, the possibility is open for $4 billion of fraud, the survey says.

 “We’ve reached an extreme level of cybercrime where identity theft has become the third certainty in life,” says Adam Levin, founder and chairman of CyberScout.
 “In tax season, it is crucial that everyone remain vigilant and on high alert to avoid tax-related identity theft or phishing schemes.”

 That cybercrime can spill over from the internet.
-The survey says more than half of Americans — 51 percent — who expect a physical refund check are putting their refunds at risk by not using a locked mailbox.
+Fifty-one percent who expect a physical refund check put their refunds at risk by not using a locked mailbox.

 The biggest tax offenders: procrastinators

-Most Americans aren’t concerned about tax fraud, but that could be because they don’t know they are putting themselves at high risk.
-One-third of Americans are using two-factor authentication with their tax preparers, meaning the rest of us are staying with our password-only option.
+Most Americans aren’t concerned about tax fraud.
+That could be because they don’t know they are putting themselves at high risk though.
+One-third of Americans use two-factor authentication with their tax preparers.
+That means the rest of us stay with our password-only option.
 These aren’t actually protecting us.
 Scammers pick up our passwords easily, making our information more vulnerable.

-The early bird may get the worm and the tax refund check sooner, but they’re also saving themselves a huge headache.
+The early bird may get the worm and the tax refund check sooner.
+They’re also saving themselves a huge headache.
 More than half of consumers will file in late March and into April.
-This is when tax scammers are spending the most time hunting for and stealing personal information, not to mention their refunds, the survey says.
+This is when tax scammers are spending the most time hunting for and stealing personal information.
+Not to mention their refunds, the survey says.